 The Declaration of Trust provides that the assets and operations of Centurion Apartment REIT will be subject to the control and authority of a minimum of five (5) and maximum of eleven (11) Trustees.
 The number of Trustees may only be changed by the Unitholders or, if authorized by the Unitholders, by the Trustees, provided that the Trustees may not, between meetings of the Unitholders, appoint an additional Trustee if, after such appointment, the total number of Trustees would be greater than one and one- third times the number of Trustees in office immediately following the last annual meeting of Unitholders.
 The Asset Manager is, during the term of the Asset Management Agreement, entitled to appoint two (2) trustees (the "Centurion Appointees") on a board of five (5) or six (6), three (3) trustees on a board of seven (7) or eight (8), four (4) trustees on a board of nine (9) or ten (10) and five (5) trustees on a board of eleven (11).
 A vacancy occurring among the Trustees (other than a vacancy resulting from the resignation or removal of the Centurion Appointees) may be filled by resolution of the remaining Trustees as long as they constitute a quorum, or by the Unitholders at a meeting of the Unitholders.
 A vacancy occurring among the Trustees resulting from the resignation or removal of the Centurion Appointees) may be filled by resolution of the remaining Trustees as long as they constitute a quorum, or by the Unitholders at a meeting of the Unitholders.
-A vacancy occurring among the Trustees resulting from the resignation or removal of the Centurion Appointees as a moving the Centurion Appointees as a point the trustees resulting from the resignation or removal of the Centurion Appointees may be filled by an appointment by the Asset Manager.
-There are currently five (5) Trustees, three (3) of whom are Independent Trustees.
+A vacancy occurring among the Trustees resulting from the resignation or removal of the Centurion Appointees as a point the centurion Appointees at a meeting of the Centurion Appointees may be filled by an appointment by the Asset Manager.
+There are currently seven (7) Trustees, six (6) of whom are Independent Trustees.